+Range Management

-WOOL5213 Range Management F L1 T3
+Staff Contact: Dr Gordon King C3 F L1 T3

-Objectives in the utilization and management of rangelands.
+Objectives in the utilisation and management of rangelands.
 Ecology of rangelands, with emphasis on the impact of grazing.
 Degradation of rangelands.
 Morphology and physiology of range plants in relation to management.
 Grazing management.
 Burning as a management practice.
 Assessment of range condition and trend.
 Applications of remote sensing.
 Sheep and cattle production in arid and semi-arid environments.
 Native and feral animals and their management.
 Diet selection of different species.
 Administration of rangelands.
 Assignment work and field studies, including a week at Fowlers Gap Arid Zone Research Station.

-WOOL5223 Project in Range Management F T9
+Project in Range Management